Salary Survey 2019

 • Majority of marine industry employees are open to transferring to other industries

-• Gender-based pay inequality within the industry is statistically lower than national average but still represents an area for improvement
+• Gender-based pay inequality within the industry is statistically lower than the average but still represents an area for improvement

 • The number of young people entering the industry is an area of concern